mo3tazda3na/travel/README.md

    cp .env.example .env
    ```

 2. When you run the stack with Docker Compose the defaults will work out of the box.
 If you are running services manually, update `DB_HOST` to point at your local PostgreSQL instance (for example `localhost`).
+Optional Redis TTL env vars (`REDIS_TRIPS_TTL`, `REDIS_TRIP_TTL`, `REDIS_LOCATIONS_TTL`) let you tune how long list/detail queries stay cached.

 ### 2. Run with Docker Compose (recommended)